Staying Safe Around Street Dogs - UPSC Key Notes & Top 15 MCQs

 One afternoon, while exploring a narrow alley, Arun noticed a pack of street dogs watching him cautiously.
 Remembering safety tips, he kept calm, walked slowly, and avoided direct eye contact.
 The dogs barked, but he remained composed, sending calming signals by yawning and standing sideways.

 A smaller, timid dog approached.
 Arun crouched down, letting it sniff his hand.
 The dog wagged its tail and walked away peacefully.
-Later, he asked a local vendor for advice, learning which areas were safer and how to respect the dogs’ territorial behaviour.
+Later, he asked a local vendor for advice, learning which areas were safer and how to respect the dogs’ territorial behavior.

 From that day, Arun returned home with not just memories but a newfound respect for street dogs, their instincts, and the importance of safety and empathy.